 Root canals are a common restorative procedure that can save unhealthy teeth from further decay and removal.
 In most cases, root canals can be done non-surgically by removing the diseased pulp and cleaning and sealing the root canal.
 Even though the normal source of vitality including blood and nerve supply has been removed from the tooth, it can remain in the oral cavity and save the patient from more expensive and invasive alternatives like dental implants and dentures.
-To learn more about root canals, Click here!

-Weldon General & Cosmetic Dentistry performs many extractions for residents of Ocala and the surrounding areas.
 When a tooth is severely decayed, irreparably broken, or impacted, you and Dr. Weldon may decide it will be most beneficial to have the tooth extracted.
 Maintaining healthy natural teeth is one goal in dentistry but the extraction of a tooth or teeth at times is inevitable.

 We believe that there is no replacement for healthy natural teeth.
 We attempt to save teeth in every situation.
 When extractions are necessary, we will make every attempt to provide this treatment in a comfortable, relaxed, and caring environment.

 When cavities form, the first option for treatment will be a tooth-colored filling.
 As long as the decay has not spread beyond the enamel, our team can apply a filling that will safeguard your smile.
 With a tooth-colored filling, we will use a composite resin that is matched to the shade of your tooth.
 Filling in the cavity will form a tight seal to keep bacteria out and better protect your weakened tooth.

 The process is fairly quick and can be completed in just one dental visit.